 A person can spend their entire life planning for their future‚ and then lose everything when they are confronted with bankruptcy.
 That is why their are certain things that can be exempt from your bankruptcy.
-Our Los Angeles bankruptcy attorneys concentrate on this area of law so that we can get our clients the relief they deserve.
+Our Woodland Hills bankruptcy attorneys concentrate on this area of law so that we can get our clients the relief they deserve.

-The United States Code (“U.S.C.” or “Code”) addresses the different exemptions allowed in Los Angeles bankruptcy proceedings.
+The United States Code (“U.S.C.” or “Code”) addresses the different exemptions allowed in Woodland Hills bankruptcy proceedings.
 This Code is created by legislatures who understand the importance of planning for the future.
 Therefore‚ in this code which controls bankruptcy proceedings‚ in addition to basically every other federal law‚ there is an exemption for individual retirement account’s (“IRAs”).

 Chilton‚ et al. v.
 Moser is a case that arose because of a Chapter 7 bankruptcy proceeding.
 The main issue in this case is whether an inherited IRA can be exempt from a bankruptcy estate.
 Originally‚ the bankruptcy court held that an inherited IRA is not exempt from a chapter 7 bankruptcy.
 However‚ on appeal the district court held that an inherited IRA is exempt from the bankruptcy estate.
 And upon a second appeal‚ this Circuit Court agreed with the district court.